The End TB Strategy

 Global TB strategy with ambitious targets accepted

-The World Health Assembly, convened annually by WHO at the UN Palais des Nations in Geneva, passed a resolution in May 2014 approving with full support the new post-2015 Global TB Strategy with its ambitious targets.
+The World Health Assembly passed a resolution in May 2014 approving with full support the new post-2015 End TB Strategy with its ambitious targets.

 The resolution calls on governments to adapt and implement the strategy with high-level commitment and financing.
-It reinforces a focus within the strategy on serving populations highly vulnerable to infection and poor health care access, such as migrants.
-The strategy and resolution highlight the need to engage partners within the health sector and beyond, such as in the fields of social protection, labour, immigration and justice.
+It focuses on serving populations highly vulnerable to infection and poor health care access, such as migrants.
+The strategy and resolution both highlight the need to engage partners within the health sector and beyond, such as in the fields of social protection, labour, immigration and justice.

 WHO will monitor the implementation of the strategy and evaluate progress towards the milestones and the 2035 targets.

 “Everyone with TB should have access to the innovative tools and services they need for rapid diagnosis, treatment and care.
 This is a matter of social justice, fundamental to our goal of universal health coverage.
 Given the prevalence of drug-resistant tuberculosis, ensuring highquality and complete care will also benefit global health security.
 I call for intensified global solidarity and action to ensure the success of this transformative End TB Strategy.”